 Ronnie beat Martin O’Donnell by 6-1 in the quarter finals round.

 It looks like a comfortable win “on screen” but really it wasn’t.
-Ronnie started and finished with a century, but in between, the match was pretty scrappy and Ronnie did show signs of frustration at times when balls kept running awkward again and again.
-In the pre-Peters days this is a match he could well have lost, but he promptly refocused, showed patience, kept playing the right shots, and it eventually paid off.
+Ronnie started and finished with a century, but in between, the match was pretty scrappy and Ronnie did show signs of frustration at times when balls kept running awkwardly again and again.
+In the pre-Peters days, this is a match he could well have lost, but he promptly refocused, showed patience, kept playing the right shots, and it eventually paid off.